sonalsai/ConnectBuddy/README.md

-A freindly platform for connect your buddy in private
+A freindly chatting platform for connect your buddies